The Out of the Garden Project Story

 We began personally supplying six to ten families with a small bag of food each Friday so that those children and their families would have something to eat over the weekend.
 What began as a humble act of kindness has now grown to the largest organization of its kind in the Piedmont Triad.
 That’s all thanks to you!

+Bit by bit, we are changing our little piece of the world – and supporters like you are at the heart of that change.
 Together, we are taking on what we believe is the greatest epidemic facing the world today: chronic hunger.
-The problems it causes echo through every corner of our community, robbing so many of our neighbors of their well-being, dignity and potential.
-The toll hunger takes on our children is most heartbreaking of all.
+The problems it causes echo throughout every corner of our community, robbing so many of our neighbors of their well-being, dignity, and potential.
+The toll hunger takes on our children is the most heartbreaking of all.

+“You may say I’m a dreamer, but I’m not the only one.
 I hope someday you’ll join us and the world will live as one.”